knipknap/exscript/doc/trouble.rst

 To fix this, make sure that the conversation with the remote host does not include any strings that are incorrectly recognized as prompts.
-You can do this by using the “connection.set\_prompt(...)” function as explained in the sections above.
+You can do this by using the "connection.set_prompt(...)" function as explained in the sections above.

 The Connection Is Closed Too Soon
 ---------------------------------

-This is essentially the same problem as explained under “A Command Is Sent Too Soon”.
+This is essentially the same problem as explained under "A Command Is Sent Too Soon".
 Whenever a prompt is (correctly or incorrectly) detected, the next command is send to the remote host.
 If all commands were already executed and the next prompt is received (i.e. the end of the script was reached), the connection is closed.

 To fix this, make sure that the conversation with the remote host does not include any strings that are incorrectly recognized as prompts.
-You can do this by using the “connection.set\_prompt(...)” function as explained in the sections above.
+You can do this by using the "connection.set_prompt(...)" function as explained in the sections above.